Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 How to fully delete an eSIM from an iPhone?

-How to deactivate/reactivate an eSIM on iPhone?
+How to deactivate or reactivate an eSIM on iPhone?

-To deactivate, toggle off the line in your cellular settings.
-To reactivate, use the original QR code or request one from your service provider.Removing an eSIM clears your cellular subscription and profile, which may disrupt your service and require customer support to recover.
-Unlike a physical SIM card, reinstallation usually involves a new activation process.
-If you’re unsure, it’s safer to disable the eSIM rather than delete it completely.
+Removing an eSIM clears your cellular subscription and profile, which may disrupt your service and require support to recover.
+Unlike a physical SIM card, reinstallation usually involves a fresh activation process.
+If you’re unsure, it’s often safer to disable the eSIM temporarily rather than deleting it completely.